tjs3m4/CS4320-Final-Project/Game plan-Config.md

 	- Low rate drop by units(2%)

-# Totally 3 stages, each stage has a boss
+# Totally 3 stages, each stage has a boss (Optional)
 - Stage 1: (Must have)
 	- unit hp: 1
 	- boss hp: 50